AlexShubin/ArchitechtureWorkshops/README.md

 Workshops are designed to give developers who have no experience with Swift an overview of modern iOS-apps development and share with more experienced iOS-developers knowledge about unidirectional architectures and particularly [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).

 Workshops require professional programming knowledge.
-If you had no experience with Swift it's ok.
-You can drop any time they get harder.
-And vice versa you can join any time checking out the latest commit in this repo.
+If you have no experience with Swift it's okay.
+You can drop if at any time they get harder.
+And vice versa; you can join any time by checking out the latest commit in this repo.

 ## Workshops plan